aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 1 - Foundations of Cybersecurity/Module - 4 README.md

 <h3>Security Domains</h3>
 <li>Asset Security:</strong> Ensuring the confidentiality, integrity, and availability of organizational assets, including data, systems, and applications.</li>
 <li>Network Security:</strong> Protecting network infrastructures from unauthorized access, vulnerabilities, and cyber-attacks.</li>
-<li>Security Operations:</strong> Managing and monitoring security tools, responding to incidents, and ensuring that security policies are followed.</li>
+<li><strong>Security Operations:</strong> Managing and monitoring security tools, responding to incidents, and ensuring that security policies are followed.</li>
 <h3>Terms & Definitions:</h3>
 <li><strong>Antivirus Software:</strong> Programs used to prevent, detect, and eliminate malware and viruses.</li>
 <li><strong>Cloud Security:</strong> Ensuring assets in the cloud are properly configured and accessible only to authorized users.</li>